torres11991/dap-curriculum/Section07/activities/7-homework.md

 4. Unpack the array tuples from the above 'reshapedArray'  into 4 well named variables.
 Print the 4 variables.

-5. Combined and sort these arrays into one called 'comboArray' ...
+5. Combined and sort the following arrays into one called 'comboArray' ...

 ```python
     one = ([10, 11, 12, 13, 14, 15, 16, 17])